-The 'Simulate' ribbon presents a range of tools for configuring, building and running simulations.
+The 'Simulate' ribbon presents a range of tools for configuring, building and running simulations of models, in particular models of executable states, decision analysis, business process analysis and system behavior.

-Enterprise Architect supports simulations based on both Behavioral Models and Executable StateMachines, with the ability to start, pause and resume execution of a simulation, as well as setting break points and viewing Call Stacks or local variables.
+Enterprise Architect supports these simulations with the ability to start, pause and resume execution of a simulation, as well as setting break points and viewing Call Stacks or local variables.
 A number of pre-defined model searches are also provided to assist with locating model artifacts related to your simulations.